courseworks/AUT_AP_2024_Spring_HW2/README.md

 - **Creating Accounts**: Authenticate the owner's identity via their fingerprint before creating an account.
 Update all related member variables accordingly.
 - **Deleting Accounts**: Authenticate the owner before deletion.
 Update all related member variables to reflect the change.
-- **Deleting Customers**: Remove all information related to a person from the bank's records without "deleting the person."
-Include a humorous note: "Remember, deleting a customer's account doesn't mean we're deleting the person!"
+- **Deleting Customers**: Remove all information related to a person from the bank's records without "deleting the person.", **Remember, deleting a customer's account doesn't mean we're deleting the person!**

 ### 9. Financial Operations